cjus/node-neo4j-presentation/presentation/readme.md

 RETURN p1, r, p2;
 ```

 The new bit is the syntax `-[r:Knows*2]-`.

+>TODO: explain the use of *2

 Here we're saying "Match a Person node with the property name="Susan" with one or more Knows relationships to a person with an interest in "business".
 Here lies the power of graph queries, the ability to traverse a network of relationships to answer questions such as find me a friend of a friend (or more) who matches a particular criteria.
 This is also where relational database systems and their use of joins becomes far less than ideal at scale.
 Such queries are also how recommendation engines can be used promote new products.
 For example: when Amazon lists products also purchased in conjunction with a product you're considering.

 ## Accessing Neo4j from JavaScript

 Neo4j has an HTTP restful API that makes it possible for remote clients to connect to it.
 You can find a number of libraries on NPM which essential act as wrappers for Neo's restful endpoints.

-I also wrote a limited and highly opinionated Node library that facilitates connecting to Neo4j and optionally caching results using Redis.
+In fact I wrote a limited and highly opinionated Node library that facilitates connecting to Neo4j and optionally caching results using Redis.
 You can find it on NPM under the name of Neo4j-redis.

-Neo Technologies, the company behind Neo4j, has created the [Neo4j Driver for Javascript](https://www.npmjs.com/package/neo4j-driver) NPM package.
+Neo Technologies, the company behind Neo4j, has created the now official [Neo4j Driver for Javascript](https://www.npmjs.com/package/neo4j-driver) NPM package.
 That's the library we'll use in this presentation.
+However, I encourage you to look at others which may be more comfortable to use.

 ### Installing